 - Improve materials efficiency and increase materials circularity

-- Improve energy efficiency both in processes and on-site steam and power generation
+- Improve energy efficiency both in processes and on-site steam and power generation.

-- Lower the carbon footprint of energy sources and feedstocks by using lower-carbon fossil energy and introducing low-fossil carbon sources such as nuclear heat and electricity, clean electricity, clean hydrogen, or biofuels
+- Lower the carbon footprint of energy sources and feedstocks by using lower-carbon fossil energy and introducing low-fossil carbon sources such as nuclear heat and electricity, clean electricity, clean hydrogen, or biofuels.

-- Capture CO2 for either long-term storage or utilization
+- Capture CO2 for either long-term storage or utilization.

-- Transition to low-and no-carbon fuels and expand industrial electrification
+- Transition to low-and no-carbon fuels and expand industrial electrification.

-- Improve energy efficiency by advancing the electrification of process heating, evaporation, and pasteurization processes
+- Improve energy efficiency by advancing the electrification of process heating, evaporation, and pasteurization processes.

 - Reduce food waste throughout the supply chain through methods identified in life cycle assessments and collaboration between manufacturers.

-- Pursue recycling and material efficiency through alternative packaging and package waste reduction
+- Pursue recycling and material efficiency through alternative packaging and package waste reduction.

 - Cement: In the U.S. cement industry, process-related CO2 emissions from calcination account for about 58% of total CO2 emissions and energy-related CO2 emissions accounted for 42% of total emissions.
 Cement manufacturing requires high levels of heat, with heat from coal and petroleum coke combustion accounting for about 88% of total energy consumption within the sector.
-To help achieve net-zero goals, the cement sector can:
+To help achieve net-zero-emissions goals, the cement sector can:

-- Evolve existing processes to reduce waste, including circular economy approaches for concrete construction
+- Evolve existing processes to reduce waste, including circular economy approaches for concrete construction.

-- Improve materials and energy efficiency with deployment of breakthrough technologies and innovative chemistry solutions
+- Improve materials and energy efficiency with deployment of breakthrough technologies and innovative chemistry solutions.

-- Expand use of CCUS technologies
+- Expand use of carbon capture and utilization storage technologies.

-- Increase use low carbon binding materials and natural supplementary cementitious materials to lower the carbon-intensity of clinker and solid materials used to create cement
+- Increase use low carbon binding materials and natural supplementary cementitious materials to lower the carbon-intensity of clinker and solid materials used to create cement.

 Strategies for Decarbonizing U.S. Industries